kbrew-dev/kbrew/README.md

 ![kbrew-install](./images/kbrew-install.png)

-Similarly, while removing an app, kbrew takes care of the order of removal the dependent apps and the cleanup steps specified via `pre/post_cleanup` in the recipe.
+Similarly, while removing an app, kbrew takes care of the order of removal of the dependent apps and the cleanup steps specified via `pre/post_cleanup` in the recipe.

 ![kbrew-install](./images/kbrew-remove.png)

-A bare-bones structure of recipe is composition of pre-install steps, install and post-install steps.
-Each step could have another application being installed or further set of steps.
+A bare-bones structure of a recipe is a composition of pre-install steps, install and post-install steps.
+Each step could have another application being installed or a further set of steps.

 ```
 apiVersion: v1